ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 Then the person 'Buffy Summers' is returned
 ```

 In the `Given` step we make sure the person exists in our system.
-We then retrieve the person and verify that the retrieval was successful.
+We then retrieve the person and verify that the retrieval is successful.

 The following step definition class implements this scenario.